DashlinS/BBC-Website/README.md

 # BBC Website
 One of the best ways to learn is to just jump in and try!
-The goal was, to the best of my current ability, recreate the BBC website and learn as much as I can from the challenge!
+The challenge was to the best of my current ability, recreate the BBC website landing page and the first thing you see.
+The goal is to learn as much as I can from the these challenges and record progress!
 Will continue to update as I learn new tools and techniques.

 <p align="center">
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/bbcDemo1.png" width="800">